Held the second Saturday of each month from 2 to 4 pm

 Schedule of Projects and Activities

-Leeza Meksin’s large-scale installations explore relationships between buildings, bodies and paintings by dressing up inanimate structures in architectural fashion.
-First, create a wearable headpiece based on the colors and shapes of your favorite Salt Lake City building.
-Then, dress up your hat even further by clothing your architectural look-alike in its very own threads.
+Leeza Meksin’s large-scale installations explore relationships between buildings and bodies by dressing up inanimate structures in architectural fashion.
+Construct your own costumed artwork that relates what we wear to the structures in which we live.
+Create a wearable headpiece based on the colors and shapes of your favorite Salt Lake City building.